JanitorPuppo/SketchASMR/README.md

 ### Getting started

+An installer is available if you'd like to have a dedicated place for SketchASMR to run from, including where you manage your sound files.

-No installation needed — just run `SketchASMR.exe`.
+Alternatively, you can just run `SketchASMR.exe`.
 A small icon appears in the system tray (bottom-right of the taskbar, near the clock).

 - **Green icon** — monitoring is active.
 Touch pen to surface to hear the sound.
 - **Grey icon** — monitoring is paused.